Tuesday, January 30, 2018

 But her statement, shot through with irony (she has no idea that Victor is responsible for creating the monster now marauding through the countryside), made me sit up and take notice when I first encountered the words.

-In the petri dish of politics, American voters conducted their own mad experiment: electing to the Oval Office—heck, entrusting responsibility for the fate of mankind—not only someone neither political nor national-security experience, but a man who, throughout his adult life, has never evinced the slightest regard for the truth.
+In the petri dish of politics, American voters conducted their own mad experiment: electing to the Oval Office—heck, entrusting responsibility for the fate of mankind—not only someone with neither political nor national-security experience, but a man who, throughout his adult life, has never evinced the slightest regard for the truth.

 After walking away, for an extended period, from observing politics, commentator Andrew Sullivan emerged to gasp at Donald Trump’s emergence as a Presidential candidate.
 “I was happy doing that and was hoping to continue, when this Grendel started stirring in the forest,” he explained in an interview with The New York Times.
 “You could almost see the coffee vibrate on the table, as this creature came out of the swamp.”